 Primary responsibility for issuing penalty notices rests with the Local Authority (LA).
-It has been agreed that the Essex LA, will usually issue penalty notices.
+It has been agreed that the Attendance Compliance Team, on behalf of Essex LA, will usually issue penalty notices.
 The Service will administer the scheme from any funds obtained as a result of issuing penalty notices.